Is it wrong to say Sayidi or Sayidina? Some people say this is only to be used for Allah Most High.

 So the angels called out to him while he was stood praying in the Mihrab.
 ‘Indeed, Allah gives you glad tidings of Yahya.
 He will confirm the Word from Allah, will be a Sayid, chaste, and a Prophet among the righteous.
 (Surah Ali Imran, 39).

-The blessed verse of the Holy Quran above, we find that Allah Most High called Sayidina Yahyah (peace be upon him) Sayid.
-Therefore, it is permitted for us to say Sayidi or Sayidina with regards to a person.
-And the claim that the term Sayid is only allowed for Allah (Most High) and not for people is not upheld.
+In the blessed verse of the Holy Quran above, we find that Allah Most High called Sayidina Yahyah (peace be upon him) Sayid.
+Therefore, it is permitted for us, and not wrong to say Sayidi or Sayidina with regards to a person.
+As such, the claim that the term Sayid is only allowed for Allah (Most High) and not for people is not upheld.

 The word Sayid has many meanings.
-But it was most often used for a leader or a master.
-However, it is not restricted to that usage.
-It is often used as a title or a term of respect.
+However, it was most often used for a leader or a master.
+Despite that, it is not restricted to that usage.
+Consequently, it is often used as a title or a term of respect.
 This is widespread in many Arab cultures today and has been for a long time.

 The Mubarak Sunnah